klepikhina/klepikhina.github.io/ski_log/_posts/2026-2-16-NisekoJapan.md

   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/noboribetsu.jpg" width="333">&nbsp;
 </p>

 On our final ski day, we were treated to clear views of Mt.
 Yotei.
-We nailed the timing to get a blue bird day, right before it started to rain as we were driving away.
+We nailed the timing to get a bluebird day, right before it started to rain as we were driving away.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/meyotei.jpg" width="500">&nbsp;
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/yotei.jpg" width="500">&nbsp;
 </p>

-Of note: do not skip the ice cream, do not skip the onigiri
+Of note: do not skip the ice cream; do not skip the onigiri.